codeontap/codeontap/cmdbfolderstructure.md

 ## Accounts

-The accounts CMDB is a separate repository to the domain level CMDB repository as it can be shared across multiple domains/applications.
+The accounts CMDB is a separate repository to the product level CMDB as it can be shared across multiple domains/applications.
 Accounts can be grouped into subdirectories in order to classify them.

 ````text
 <tenant>/ ____________________________ # the organisation details over all